espressif/esp-at/docs/en/AT_Command_Set/MQTT_AT_Commands.rst

 **Function:**

 Subscribe to defined MQTT topics with defined QoS.
-It supports subscribing to multiple topics.
+Multiple topics are available for subscription (up to 10 topics can be subscribed).

 **Command:**